pixel-clover/uview/CONTRIBUTING.md

 > [!IMPORTANT]
 > Unless you explicitly state otherwise, any contribution you intentionally submit for inclusion in the work, as defined
-> in the Apache-2.0 license, shall be dual-licensed, without any additional terms or conditions.
+> in MIT License, shall be under the terms and conditions of the MIT License.

 ## Code of Conduct